12 Best Low-Calorie Wines You Should Buy Right Now

+Did you know that drinking wine in moderation may help you live longer and even protect your brain?
+It's true!
 But despite all the benefits of drinking wine, promoting weight loss isn't one of them.
-However, while it is possible that drinking alcohol can stifle weight loss, that doesn't mean you need to give up alcohol to lose weight.
+However, while it is possible that drinking alcohol can cause weight gain, that doesn't mean you need to give up wine to lose weight.
+In fact, there are plenty of low-calorie wine options on the market that still taste delicious and can help you reach your weight loss goals.

 With that in mind, a regular glass of wine is safe to drink on a diet, but if you want to indulge while also being mindful of your weight loss goals, why not opt for a low-calorie wine?

-How does this magic happen?
+How does the magic of low-calorie wine happen?
 It's not as complicated—or as mad-sciency—as you'd imagine.
 While vintners can use a few different processes, they all share a commonality: low-calorie wine is left to ferment out most of the residual sugar.
-This results in a wine that has as much sugar per bottle as there is in just one serving of regular wine!
+This results in a wine that has as much sugar in an entire bottle as there is in just one serving of regular wine!
 Sugar equals calories, so less sugar means fewer calories.

 Be mindful that these low-calorie wines aren't a free pass to drink the entire bottle.
 Safe levels of wine intake are still less than one glass a day for women and less than two a day for men.